apizzuto/bootcamp-machine-learning/README.md

 # An Introduction to Machine Learning

 Materials for a talk given on an introduction to Machine Learning and Boosted Decision Trees for the IceCube 2019 Bootcamp.
-Slides can be found at https://github.com/apizzuto/bootcamp-machine-learning/Bootcamp-Machine-Learning.slides.html
+Slides are available here in html or pdf formats

 Much of the material that went into these slides came from James Bourbeau's previous talks on Machine Learning.
 Find him on [GitHub](https://github.com/jrbourbeau/).